EWeinstein/EWeinstein.github.io/index.md

 **Eli N. Weinstein**, David M. Blei. *Hierarchical causal models.* 2024.
 In submission. [paper](https://arxiv.org/abs/2401.05330). [code](https://github.com/EWeinstein/HCM). [talk](https://www.youtube.com/watch?v=ovOVaNMxN8c&ab_channel=ClimbSeminars).\
 <sub>We develop methods to draw causal inferences from nested data.</sub>

 **Eli N. Weinstein**, Jeffrey W. Miller. *Bayesian data selection.* Journal of Machine Learning Research.
-2023.
-(IBM Student Paper Award at the New England Statistics Symposium 2021, Contributed talk at the Your Model is Wrong workshop, NeurIPS 2021.) [paper](https://www.jmlr.org/papers/v24/21-1067.html). [code](https://github.com/EWeinstein/data-selection). [talk](https://neurips.cc/virtual/2021/workshop/21872#wse-detail-36907).\
+2023. [paper](https://www.jmlr.org/papers/v24/21-1067.html). [code](https://github.com/EWeinstein/data-selection). [talk](https://neurips.cc/virtual/2021/workshop/21872#wse-detail-36907).\
-<sub>We develop a technique to discover the aspects of a data set that a Bayesian model can explain, and those it cannot.</sub>
+<sub>We develop a technique to discover the aspects of a data set that a Bayesian model can explain, and those it cannot.
+This work received the best student paper award at the New England Statistics Symposium, 2021.
+A workshop version was selected for a contributed talk at the Your Model is Wrong workshop, NeurIPS 2021.</sub>

 ### Methodology for biological sequences

 **Eli N. Weinstein\***, Mattia G. Gollub\*, Andrei Slabodkin\*, Cameron L. Gardner, Kerry Dobbs, Xiao-Bing Cui, Alan N. Amin, George M. Church, Elizabeth B. Wood. *Manufacturing-Aware Generative Model Architectures Enable Biological Sequence Design and Synthesis at Petascale.* 2024.
-In submission. [paper](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v1). [blog](https://www.jura.bio/blog/variationalsynthesis).\
+In submission. [paper](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v2). [blog](https://www.jura.bio/blog/variationalsynthesis).\
 <sub>We develop a method to reduce the cost of synthesizing proteins and other biological sequences designed by a
 generative model by as much as a trillion-fold.
 This work experimentally implements *variational synthesis*, which we proposed [here](https://proceedings.mlr.press/v151/weinstein22a).
 At Jura Bio, we are using variational synthesis to build high quality, large scale libraries for therapeutic discovery.</sub>

 Alan N. Amin, **Eli N. Weinstein\***, Debora S. Marks\*. *Biological Sequence Kernels with Guaranteed Flexibility.* 2023.
-In submission.
-(Alan won the MassMutual Student Research Award at the New England Statistics Symposium 2023 for this work). [paper](https://arxiv.org/abs/2304.03775). \
+In submission. [paper](https://arxiv.org/abs/2304.03775). \
 <sub>We analyze the flexibility of kernels for biological sequences.
-We find problems with many popular kernels, and propose fixes.</sub>
+We find problems with many popular kernels, and propose fixes.
+Alan won the best student paper award at the New England Statistics Symposium 2023 for this work.</sub>

 Alan N. Amin, **Eli N. Weinstein\***, Debora S. Marks\*. *A Kernelized Stein Discrepancy for Biological Sequences.* International Conference on Machine Learning (ICML).
 2023. [paper](https://openreview.net/forum?id=8LdBTjylEw).\
 <sub>We develop a new discrepancy for biological sequence distributions.
 It can be used (for instance) to measure the goodness-of-fit of a generative sequence model, or the quality of samples drawn from a generative sequence model.</sub>

 **Eli N. Weinstein\***, Alan N. Amin\*, Jonathan Frazer, Debora S. Marks. *Non-identifiability and the blessings of misspecification in models of molecular fitness and phylogeny.* Advances in Neural Information Processing Systems (NeurIPS).
-2022. **Oral presentation.** [paper](https://openreview.net/pdf?id=CwG-o0ind6t). [talk](https://harvard.zoom.us/rec/share/NFsmlTHeL9FQb1V1MnJtKaG9sImezdX3cwlFadP22euNED__1WInzXteUUYMxPeB.YLiCg84HOz0yzYAO).\
+2022. [paper](https://openreview.net/pdf?id=CwG-o0ind6t). [talk](https://harvard.zoom.us/rec/share/NFsmlTHeL9FQb1V1MnJtKaG9sImezdX3cwlFadP22euNED__1WInzXteUUYMxPeB.YLiCg84HOz0yzYAO).\
-<sub>We analyze the fundamental limits of what generative sequence models can learn about protein evolution, and propose biophysical and statistical reasons for their empirical success as fitness estimators.</sub>
+<sub>We analyze the fundamental limits of what generative sequence models can learn about protein evolution, and propose biophysical and statistical reasons for their empirical success as fitness estimators.
+This paper won an oral presentation at NeurIPS.</sub>

 **Eli N. Weinstein**, Alan N. Amin, Will Grathwohl, Daniel Kassler, Jean Disset, Debora S. Marks. *Optimal design of stochastic DNA synthesis protocols based on generative sequence models.* Artificial Intelligence and Statistics (AISTATS).
 2022. [paper](https://proceedings.mlr.press/v151/weinstein22a). [code](https://github.com/debbiemarkslab/variational-synthesis). [talk](https://www.youtube.com/watch?v=_h0S9pmcwgI&ab_channel=MLforproteinengineeringseminarseries).\
 <sub>We develop an experimental design strategy for efficiently synthesizing samples from generative sequence models in the laboratory, *variational synthesis*.</sub>